Agriculture in Communist Czechoslovakia: Socialist sector

-In 1985 some 95% of the country's agricultural land was in the socialist sector (state enterprises or cooperatives).
-The basic farming entity in the mid-1980s was the unified agricultural cooperative, or farmers' collective.
+In 1985, some 95% of the country's agricultural land was in the socialist sector, either via agricultural cooperatives or state-owned farms.

+In 1989, two-thirds of agricultural lands were managed by unified agricultural cooperatives (Jednotné zemědělské družstvo (JZD); Jednotné roľnícke družstvo (JRD)) or farmers' collectives.
 Collective farms had increased in area by 6.5 times since 1950.
 In 1985 there were 1,677 collectives with 997,798 members.

+The remaining one-third of agricultural lands were owned by the government and managed by the Czechoslovak State Farms (Československé státní statky (ČSSS); Československé štátne majetky), a state enterprise.
+Areas managed included 226 state estates engaged in farming and animal husbandry, and lands of the Central Academies of the Czechoslovak State Estates.
+The ČSSS employed 166,432 workers in 1985.

-There were 226 state farms, which were officially owned and operated by the government, employing 166,432 workers.
-Collective farms held about 43,000 km² (plus about 870 km² in private plots), and state farms held 21,000 km².
-Members of collective farms were permitted to cultivate personal plots of 5,000 m² or less and to maintain some livestock.
-Such personal plots reached a peak of popularity in the early 1960s, when they accounted for 3,550 km².
-By 1975 their area had decreased to 1,710 km².
+Collective farms held about 43,000 km2 (plus about 870 km2 in private plots), and state farms held 21,000 km2.
+Members of collective farms were permitted to cultivate personal plots of 5,000 m2 or less and to maintain some livestock.
+Such personal plots reached a peak of popularity in the early 1960s, when they accounted for 3,550 km2.
+By 1975 their area had decreased to 1,710 km2.
 Production from personal plots was minor and served primarily as a food source for the cultivator.

 Private farmers

-Private farmers owned only 4,040 km², consisting mainly of small farms in the hill country of Slovakia.
+Private farmers owned only 4,040 km2, consisting mainly of small farms in the hill country of Slovakia.
 By 1980 there were only 150,000 such small farms operating.
 In 1982, however, the government introduced measures to encourage private small-scale animal breeding and fruit and vegetable cultivation.
-Planning authorities did not expect this activity would be the main source of income for small farmers, and they limited the land used for this purpose primarily to that reclaimed from currently unused, somewhat marginal agricultural land, estimated at 1,000 km² in 1984.
+Planning authorities did not expect this activity would be the main source of income for small farmers, and they limited the land used for this purpose primarily to that reclaimed from currently unused, somewhat marginal agricultural land, estimated at 1,000 km2 in 1984.
 The government hoped that a large proportion of demand for fruit and green vegetables, as well as for meat, would be satisfied in this way.
 In 1984, according to official reports, small-scale private producers accounted for about 10% of meat production, 38% of vegetable production, and 64% of fruit production.
 A secondary purpose of the government measures, land reclamation, was a matter of considerable urgency because of the decline in agricultural land that took place in the 1970s and early 1980s.